 - In the Server name field, specify the name of the Oracle server to which you want to restore data.

-- Under the Specify user account to connect specify credentials that will be used to connect to the specified server.
+- In the Specify user account to connect section, specify credentials that will be used to connect to the specified server.

 Consider the following: